narvik-bunkers/narvik-bunkers.github.io/about.md

 # About
 The WW2 bunker map at [https://www.narvik-bunkers.no/](/) shows the location of relicts of defense-related structures built around 1939-1945 in the region around Narvik, Norway: bunkers, tunnels, battle stations, barraks.
 Almost all of them were built by German forces and were part of the Atlantic Wall, the defense of the iron ore port city of Narvik, *Festung Narvik*, or defense of infrastructure at Bogen or Skjomen.
 For the purpose of this page the region around Narvik is anything east of Lødingen, i.e. essentially the area of the Artilleriegruppe Narvik *HKAA III/973*, comprising [HKB 31/973 Evenestangen](/?ll=68.45507,16.71409&z=16), HKB 32/973 Tjelneset, [HKB 33/973 Öyjordneset](/?ll=68.46614,17.47470&z=16), [HKB 34/973 Rombakken](/?ll=68.44268,17.39923&z=17), [HKB 35/973 Saltvikneset](/?ll=68.38319,17.04446&z=17), [HKB 36/973 (MKB 3/511) Framnes](/?ll=68.43406,17.39395&z=17), HKB 37/973 Ramnes, and MKB 2/516 Ramstad, and also [MKB 6/516 Korshamn (Korshavn)/Porsøy (Porsöy)](/?ll=68.41523,16.56511&z=14) which belonged to Artilleriegruppe Ofotfjord.
 The focus is on installations that were used beyond June 1940.
 While the map is quite incomplete, it gives already a general idea of the type of installations and their locations.

-Author: Chris Petrich, 4 January 2022
+Author: Chris Petrich, 26 February 2022

 > I live in Narvik and put this web site together as a first attempt to making sense of the ruins around me.
 My vision would be something like the [trail guide of Evenestangen](https://www.evenes.kommune.no/selvbetjening/dokumentarkiv/kultur-og-fritid/friluftsliv/1030-evenestangen-tursti-hiking-trail/file.html).